network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 the large problem space,
 and the difficulty of reproducing measurements.

 It is well-known that transparent TCP proxies are widely deployed on port 443 and/or port 80, while less common on other ports.
 Thus, choice of the port-number to measure bufferbloat has a significant influence on the result.
 Other factors are the protocols being used.
 TCP and UDP traffic may take a largely different path on the Internet and be subject to entirely different Quality of Service (QoS) constraints.
 Furthermore, the measured bufferbloat for UDP vs TCP traffic may be entirely different.
 Another aspect is the queuing configuration on the bottleneck node.
 It may be that fair-queuing configured at the bottleneck link can "hide" queuing latency that affects other flows.

 Internet paths are changing all the time.
 Since its inception as a network that can adapt to major outages, the Internet has demonstrated exceptional ability to survive disruptions.
 At any given moment, the Internet routing is changing to rebalance the traffic, so that a particular local outage does not have a global effect.
 The cost of such resiliency is the fact that the routing is constantly changing.
 Daily fluctuations in the demand for the traffic make the bottlenecks ebb and flow.
 Because of that, measuring the responsiveness during the peak hours is likely to encounter a different bottleneck queue compared to an off-peak measurement.
 To remove the variability of routing changes, it's best to keep the test duration relatively short.

 The problem space around the bufferbloat is huge.
 Traditionally, one thinks of bufferbloat happening on the routers and switches of the Internet.
 Thus, simply measuring bufferbloat at the transport layer would be sufficient.
 However, the networking stacks of the clients and servers can also experience huge amounts of bufferbloat.
 Data sitting in TCP sockets or waiting in the application to be scheduled for sending causes artificial latency, which affects user experience the same way the "traditional" bufferbloat does.

 Finally, the measurement process must fill the buffers of the bottleneck and measure the latency when buffer occupancy is at its peak.
 Achieving this in a reliable and reproducible way is not easy.
 First, the test must ensure that buffers are actually full for a sustained period of time to allow for repeated latency measurements in this particular state.
 The test must fill buffers with standard transport layer traffic - typical for the end-user's use of the network, and that is subject to the transport's congestion control that might reduce the traffic's rate and thus its buffering in the network.
 The amount of bufferbloat is thus constantly fluctuating: a reliable measurement technique must overcome these fluctuations.

 # Goals

 There are many different ways to measure bufferbloat.
-The focus in this document is to capture how bufferbloat affects the User experience and to provide this as a measurement tool for non- expert users.
+The focus in this document is to capture how bufferbloat affects the user experience and to provide this as a measurement tool for non- expert users.

 The focus on end-user experience means a number of things: